The 5 Types of Prenatal Caregivers: Which Ones Are Right for You?

-OB-GYNs attend medical school plus four additional years of specialized training in obstetrics (the study of pregnancy care and childbirth) and gynecology (the study of diseases and care of the female reproductive system).
-After these years of schooling, they gain certification through exams to show that they are equipped with the knowledge and skills to care for and perform surgery on women.
-An OB-GYN might set up shop in a hospital, groups practice or private practice, and usually delivers babies in a hospital.
+Ob-gyns attend medical school plus four additional years of specialized training in obstetrics (the study of pregnancy care and childbirth) and gynecology (the study of diseases and care of the female reproductive system)—after which they must pass exams to become licensed and board-certified.
+An ob-gyn can work in a hospital setting, a group practice or private practice, and they usually deliver babies in a hospital.

-These docs handle mostly high-risk pregnancies.
-They’ve complete four years of OB-GYN training plus two to three years of high-risk obstetric training and certification.
-If you find yourself at risk for pregnancy complications, you might be referred to a maternal-fetal medicine specialist.
-In this case, your baby will almost certainly be delivered in a hospital, ensuring the availability of extra care in case of a medical emergency.
+These specialized ob-gyns typically handle high-risk pregnancies.
+They’ve completed four years of ob-gyn training plus two to three years of high-risk obstetric training and certification.
+If your OB or family physician discovers that your pregnancy may have complications, you might be referred to a maternal-fetal medicine specialist.
+In this case, baby will almost certainly be delivered in a hospital, so that any extra care or medical emergency can be swiftly handled.

-Yep, your "regular" family doc can handle your pregnancy and delivery.
-After graduating med school, family physicians go through three years of advanced training in family medicine, including obstetrics, and must pass a certification exam.
-This means they are good to go in terms of caring for normal, low-risk pregnancies and deliveries.
-A family physician usually delivers babies in a hospital.
+Yes, a family practitioner (aka general practitioner or GP) can handle your pregnancy and delivery.
+After graduating from med school, family practice physicians go through three years of advanced training in family medicine, which includes training in obstetrics, and, like OBs and maternal-fetal medicine specialists, they must pass exams to be licensed and board certified.
+This means they’re qualified to care for low-risk pregnancies and deliveries.
+A family practitioner usually delivers babies in a hospital.

-CNMs go through an accredited nursing program to become certified nurses, study for a graduate degree in midwifery, and go through special training to learn to care for moms and babies throughout pregnancy, delivery, and the first weeks of baby’s life.
-They maintain an active nursing license and are certified by passing a national exam.
-Certified nurse-midwives work with a qualified doctor for backup support, and consult or refer to a doc if medical problems arise.
-CNMs may deliver in a hospital or, in states where laws permit them to attend to out-of-hospital birth, in a freestanding birth center or personal residence.
+Certified nurse-midwives first undergo an accredited nursing program to become registered nurses.
+Then they study for a graduate degree in midwifery and receive special training in caring for moms and babies throughout pregnancy, delivery and the first weeks of baby’s life.
+They maintain an active nursing license and earn certification by passing a national exam.
+CNMs work with a qualified doctor for backup support and consult or refer to a doctor if medical problems arise.
+CNMs may deliver in a hospital or, in certain states where it’s legal, at a freestanding birth center or your home.